This is the Complaints Procedure of 11 South Square pursuant to Annexe S to the Code of Conduct.

 6. Please note that Chambers will only consider complaints that are raised within six months of the act or omission complained of, unless the complaint is sufficiently serious to justify further consideration, or there are exceptional circumstances

 which would justify further consideration of the complaint despite the lapse of time since the matters complained of.

 7. The existence of this procedure does not prevent 11 South Square from refusing to investigate clearly unjustified complaints.

 Initiating a complaint

-8. All complaints should be made to the Senior Clerk, Ashley Carr, unless the complaint is about the Senior Clerk himself, in which case the complaint should be made to the Head of Chambers (Michael Silverleaf QC).
+8. All complaints should be made to the Senior Clerk, Ashley Carr, unless the complaint is about the Senior Clerk himself, in which case the complaint should be made to the Head of Chambers (Iain Purvis QC).

 Complaints made by telephone

 9. Informal complaints can be made by telephone, by telephoning the Senior Clerk, Ashley Carr during normal office hours on 020 7405 1222.